The best pH meter to test soil conditions

 How to get the most accurate soil pH measurement

-• always test at room temperature: pH values have an inverse relationship to temperature, meaning you’ll get higher than usual pH measurements when it’s a bit cool and lower than usual pH readings when it’s toasty.
+• Always test at room temperature: pH values have an inverse relationship to temperature, meaning you’ll get higher than usual pH measurements when it’s a bit cool and lower than usual pH readings when it’s toasty.
 Before taking a pH test, make sure that the water, your plant’s soil, and the ambient temperature is somewhat average to get accurate and consistent readings.

-• calibrate your pH meter: pH meters can fall out of calibration if exposed to extreme temperatures, humidity, or liquid (if they’re not waterproof).
+• Calibrate your pH meter: pH meters can fall out of calibration if exposed to extreme temperatures, humidity, or liquid (if they’re not waterproof).
 Even without damage, the electrical charge of meters with probes will weaken over time simply by exposure to elements.

-Q. What is the most accurate type of pH meter?
+What is the most accurate type of pH meter?

 If accuracy is top priority for you, we recommend choosing amongst digital pH meters that report reading within ±0.1 and have features like automatic temperature compensation, auto calibration, and come with a warranty from the manufacturer.
 Look for products that function in a wide temperature range and deliver pH readings on the full scale (many cheaper models won’t read anything below 4.0 or above 9.0), and be prepared to spend $50 or more.

-Q. How often should I calibrate my pH meter?
+How often should I calibrate my pH meter?

-If you’re working with plants in soil, it’s generally a good idea to calibrate your pH meter once a month.
+If you’re working with plants in soil, it’s generally a good idea to calibrate your pH tester once a month.
 If you’re growing plants hydroponically, though, you’ll want to calibrate daily to make sure you catch any pH swings before they do damage to your plants.

 Conclusion

-There you have it.
-Purchasing a pH meter isn’t just about building out your plant care kit to be the envy of your houseplant enthusiasts (LOL no judgements if that’s your jam though).
-These handy tools come with an investment in understanding how plants work, and why it’s worth understanding your soil’s pH in the first place.
 Before long, you’ll be mixing up your own DIY soil (like us) to give your plants the perfectly-balanced nest they deserve.
 So go forth, and build a soil that would make your parents proud!

-shop our recommendations
+Shop our recommendations

 Leave a Reply